 - AND your overall symptoms have improved

-- AND you are fever free to at least 24 hours without the use of fever reducing medications.
+- AND you are fever free for at least 24 hours without the use of fever-reducing medication

 Are there times when isolation should last longer?

 In the following cases, a longer isolation period is recommended.
 If you: